NoPlayNoFun/platform-server-BaaS/readme.md

 # Node BaaS
-Store is a permissions level server-side data store with a RESTful API.
+BaaS is a "backend-as-a-service" permissions level data store with a RESTful API for node

 ## Setup